Call us today: (800) 716-7608

 Advance Notification Costs: This fee applies if a carrier needs to notify a consignee before making a delivery.

 Limited Access Costs: Places with limited access, either by permission or hours of services, may charge this fee.
-Example: Government facilities, schools, prisons, medical facilities, camps, and nursing homes have limited access.
+For example, Government facilities, schools, prisons, medical facilities, camps, and nursing homes have limited access.

 Lumper OR Driver Load/Unload Costs: Unloading a vehicle is outside the requirements of a carrier.
 A fee applies if the driver must load or unload the freight.
 Distributors pass these charges on to shippers as a “lumper” fee.

-Residential Costs: Carriers charge an added fee for delivery into a residential area is much different from a commercial office or warehouse.
+Residential Costs: Carriers charge an added fee for delivery into a residential area, much different from a commercial office or warehouse.

 Inside Delivery Costs: Inside delivery costs are fees to bring a shipment into a house.
-Often the inside delivery fees cover equipment (such as a pallet jack to lift the pallet curbs and stairs), extra time, and, sometimes, a different workforce.
+The inside delivery fees often cover equipment (such as a pallet jack to lift the pallet curbs and stairs), extra time, and, sometimes, a different workforce.

 Metro Pickup/Delivery Costs: Congested cities with parking limitations can be challenging to navigate ads with additional costs.